-- The student must be in grade 10, 11, or 12 or have an exception granted by the participating postsecondary institution upon the recommendation of the student's principal and superintendent and in accordance with Alabama Administrative Code 290-8-9.12 regarding gifted and talented students. - The student must have a 2.5 GPA average for Academic coursework or the program specific GPA requirement for Career Technical coursework, as defined by board policy, in completed high school courses. - The student must have written approval of the appropriate principal, counselor, or career and technical education program representative (if applicable).
+- The student must be a rising 10th, 11th, or 12th grader. - The student must have a 2.5 GPA average for Academic coursework or the program specific GPA requirement for Career Technical coursework, as defined by board policy, in completed high school courses. - The student must have written approval of the appropriate principal, counselor, or career and technical education program representative (if applicable).
 Student access to Dual Credit/Dual Enrollment is dependent upon both academic readiness and social maturity.
-Approval from the appropriate counselor, principal and superintendent indicates that the student has demonstrated both. - The student must meet admission requirements established by the College. - Students who are enrolled in grades 10, 11, or 12 may be deemed eligible to participate in Dual Credit/Dual Enrollment in occupational/technical courses pending demonstrated ability-to-benefit as documented by successful completion of placement. - Students who meet the criteria for initial admission for a Dual Enrollment for Dual Credit program will maintain continuous eligibility so long as they earn a grade of C or better in all attempted college courses. - Students who fail to meet this minimum grade requirement or who withdraw from a course will be suspended from the program for a minimum of one term.
-The one-term suspension may not be served
+Approval from the appropriate counselor, principal and superintendent indicates that the student has demonstrated both. - The student must meet admission requirements established by the College. - Students who are rising 10th, 11th, or 12th graders may be deemed eligible to participate in Dual Credit/ Dual Enrollment in occupational/technical courses pending demonstrated ability-to-benefit as documented by successful completion of placement. - Students who meet the criteria for initial admission for a Dual Enrollment for Dual Credit program will maintain continuous eligibility so long as they earn a grade of C or better in all attempted college courses. - Students who fail to meet this minimum grade requirement or who withdraw from a course will be suspended from the program for a minimum of one term.

-- during the summer.
 The student may not re-enroll until the suspension has been served.
-For re-entry, the student must reapply to the program and must meet the minimum grade point average requirements for Dual Credit/Dual Enrollment. - Students must meet all applicable pre-requisites prior to enrolling in courses.
+For re-entry, the student must reapply to the program and must meet the minimum grade point average requirements for Dual Credit/Dual Enrollment.
+The student has the right to appeal the suspension.

+Students must meet all applicable pre-requisites prior to enrolling in courses.
 Dually enrolled students registering for college-level English or math courses must be placed into courses using the current approved placement guidelines.
 Students who do not register for college-level English or math courses are not required to take any English or math placement test, regardless of their grade levels.
 Developmental courses (those numbered below 100) are not offered through dual enrollment.
-This includes developmental co-requisite courses which are required to be taken along with college-level English and math courses.

-Transfer Student Admission
+Transfer Student Admission Requirements